June 3, 2020

 Stanford University’s Ford Dorsey Master’s in International Policy

-A team of students from Stanford University’s Ford Dorsey Master’s in International Policy provides recommendations for the international community on countering human trafficking in the Balkans under the direction of Dr. Francis Fukuyama, Olivier Nomellini Senior Fellow at the Freeman Spogli Institute for International Studies (FSI), and Dr. Jeremy Weinstein, Professor of Political Science and Senior Fellow at FSI.
+A team of students from Stanford University’s Ford Dorsey Master’s in International Policy provided recommendations for the international community on countering human trafficking in the Balkans under the direction of Dr. Francis Fukuyama, Olivier Nomellini Senior Fellow at the Freeman Spogli Institute for International Studies (FSI), and Dr. Jeremy Weinstein, Professor of Political Science and Senior Fellow at FSI.

 Human Trafficking is a serious impediment to peace and security globally and the Balkans has been identified as an area of transit and destination.
-Students address the root causes that underlie human trafficking and how the international community can support actions to counter human trafficking in the region, with a particular focus on women and girls.
+Students addressed the root causes that underlie human trafficking and how the international community can support actions to counter human trafficking in the region, with a particular focus on women and girls.

 The international community's approach to countering human trafficking has been guided by its formal policy endorsed by Allies in 2004.
 Given developments over the last 15 years, there is an opportunity to enhance effectiveness in this area, including through consideration of emerging challenges and the multifaceted realities that come with the issue.
 As the international community begins to lay the groundwork for an update to its policy, it is working to collect innovative ideas and recommendations directly from the field.

 Deliverables and Impact

-Stanford University Ford Dorsey Master's in International Policy Students provide recommendations related to the issue of human trafficking tailored for the international community's needs.
+Stanford University Ford Dorsey Master's in International Policy Students provided recommendations related to the issue of human trafficking tailored for the international community's needs.
 To do so, students developed a “Countering Human Trafficking in the Balkans Strategy”, which includes milestones, measurable key performance indicators (KPIs), recommendations and political statements for the Heads of States and Government and resources for the international community's further work on the issue.
 The Strategy also addresses ways the international community can cooperate with the UN and other international organizations on the issue and will build on their existing documents and practices, while considering specific defense perspectives and needs.